sarthak-chakraborty/sarthak-chakraborty/README.md

 # Hi, I am [Sarthak](https://sarthak-chakraborty.github.io/) 👋

-I am Sarthak Chakraborty, a Research Associate at the Big Data Experience Lab, Adobe.
-I am in the Data-Driven Systems, Insights and Experiences group.
+I am Sarthak Chakraborty, pursuing PhD in Computer Science at University of Illinois Urbana-Champaign (UIUC).
+Prior to this, I was working as a Research Associate 2 at the Adobe Research, Bangalore.
+I was in the Systems and Insights group.
 I graduated from IIT Kharagpur holding a Dual Degree (B.Tech + M.Tech Integrated) from the Department of Computer Science and Engineering.
-I am interested in the fields of Machine Learning, ML for Systems, Distributed Systems, System Design, Deep Learning and Operating Systems.
+I am interested in the fields of ML for Systems, Distributed Systems, System Design, Deep Learning and Operating Systems.

 ### Tools and Technologies